wp-plugins/ewww-image-optimizer/readme.txt

 1. **Better PNG optimization.** You can use pngout and optipng in conjunction.
 1. **Root access not needed** Pre-compiled binaries are made available to install directly within the Wordpress folder, and cloud optimization is provided for those who cannot run the binaries locally.
 1. **Optimize almost anything** Using the Optimize More tool, and the wp_image_editor class extension, nearly any image in Wordpress can be optimized.

+If you need a version of this plugin for cloud use only, see [EWWW Image Optimizer Cloud](http://wordpress.org/plugins/ewww-image-optimizer-cloud/).
+It is much more compact as it does not contain any binaries or any mention of the exec() function.

 = WP Image Editor =